Auckland Airport slammed for runway maintenance closures, thousands of travellers affected

 Chairman Graeme Samuel said airports sometimes had to deal with urgent issues but there seemed to be too many patch-ups required in Auckland.

-''Where you've got it happening once too often into the New Zealand's major airport you've got to ask yourself whether there's a major infrastructure deficit - whether they've just not done the work,'' he said.
+''Where you've got it happening once too often into New Zealand's major airport you've got to ask yourself whether there's a major infrastructure deficit - whether they've just not done the work,'' he said.

 ''Having flights to your major international airport diverted doesn't seem to me to be an acceptable standard of service.''